Farm-Data-Standards/Animal-Breed-List/README.md

 Data for the Animal Breed list uses the following sources: ICAR Interbull Breed Codes, FAO DAD-IS, SIL, FarmIQ, pureFarming, and Oklahoma State University.
 Links to these sources can be found in the Referenced Documents section of the Animal Data Standard.

 The latest animal breed version will be published on this site.
+To view the raw JSON data, select the Breedlist JSON file and click raw.

 Please contact us at info@datalinker.org.nz if you have any questions or if you would like to have a breed added or altered.